-St. Valentine's Day, St. Patrick's Day, Halloween, Groundhog, and even 4th of July - International holidays with very strong Irish roots you probably never knew about.
+Groundhog Day, St. Valentine's Day, St. Patrick's Day, Halloween, and even the 4th of July - These holidays with very strong Irish roots you probably never knew about.

 The Irish are famous for giving the world the feast day of our patron saint: St. Patrick's Day, the day that makes everybody look back through generations of their family history to find that little bit of Irish heritage that will give them a good excuse to party the day away.